mmiv-center/DICOMAnonymizer/README.md

 This source code demonstrates how to anonymize DICOM files based on the DICOM PS 3.15 AnnexE.
 We provide a Dockerfile that can be used to build the executable and to run anonymizations.
 Entries such as uid entries are replaced with hash values.
 This ensures that partial runs of a studies DICOM files can be merged afterwards.
 This project is written in C++ using the gdcm library and multiple threads to accelerate processing.

+For a more flexible anonymizer please see the CTP DICOM Anonymizer project.

 ## Build
 The executable can be compiled or created inside a docker container.
 Here the instructions on how to build and run the docker container.
 Look at the Dockerfile to see how the build is done locally.